ericmtzmtz/OpinionEmpresas/README.md

 ## Getting Started
-* You need to have npm and python 3 installed
+* You need to have node, npm and python 3 installed

 In the root directory of the project...